Tricritical Kibble-Zurek scaling in Rydberg atom ladders

 These results are reminiscent of the celebrated Zamolodchikov's $c$-theorem.
-The theorem dictates that along an RG flow the central charge $c$ has to decrease.
-This physics is again well represented by the case of tricritical points, where two different criticalities come into play, and is best illustrated by the RG flow in Fig.~\ref{Fig:fast}(a).
-In the dynamical setting, we find that the observed central charge $c$ decreases when we increase the ramping speed for reasons delineated above.
-We therefore argue that our findings amount to a dynamical analog of the $c$-theorem.
+The theorem states that along an RG flow the central charge $c$ has to decrease.
+This physics is again well represented by the case of tricritical points in the ground state, where two different criticalities come into play, and is best illustrated by the RG flow in Fig.~\ref{Fig:fast}{a}.
+Although the KZ protocols do not directly measure the central charge, our observed crossover behavior still largely conforms to the same phenomenology, namely a flow from tricriticality (high $c$) to the Ising/Potts criticality (low $c$).

-\emph{Conclusion and discussion.---} In this Letter, we systematically investigate the KZ scaling near tricritical points, using two- and three-leg Rydberg ladders.
+{ \textbf{Discussion}}\\ In this work, we systematically investigate the KZ scaling near tricritical points, using two- and three-leg Rydberg ladders.
 Through both conventional and tangential ramping protocols near the tricritical point, we accurately determine the critical exponents associated with the two relevant operators, in close agreement with their CFT predictions at the exact tricriticality.
 Additionally, we uncover a dynamical analog of Zamolodchikov's $c$-theorem in an intermediate-speed ramping regime.